The Rockingham County Center for Economic Development, Small Business and Tourism

 Meet Our Team

-Betsy joined the Center for Economic Development, Small Business and Tourism team as Administrative Assistant in 2015.
+Betsy joined the Center for Economic Development, Small Business and Tourism team in June 2015.
 She is responsible for a wide range of administrative functions that support the management and operations of the office.
+Betsy is also responsible for various strategic projects the office is undertaking including commercial, retail and small business outreach efforts..
+Betsy completed the NC Basic Economic Development course from UNC School of Government in 2018.
 A native of Rockingham County, she has office management experience in the construction, health care and public health sectors.